|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is a great topping for those who love sauerkraut on their hot dogs—and then some.
+This recipe is a great topping for those who love sauerkraut on their hot dogs—and then some.
 It combines sauerkraut, sweet pickle relish, mustard, sugar, and caraway seeds.
-Chances are you have many of these ingredients already, so take a moment to jazz it up a bit and make it a memorable topping at your next grill-out.
+Chances are you have many of these ingredients already, so take a moment to jazz it up a bit and make it a memorable topping at your next cookout.
 Serve it as part of a hot dog spread along with ketchup, mustard, onions, and relish.
 People will love the combination of flavors; it's an easy way to get a lot on the hot dog all in one go.

 Gather the ingredients.

-Combine the sauerkraut, sweet pickle relish, sugar, mustard, and caraway seeds in a saucepan and heat until warmed through.
+Combine the sauerkraut, sweet pickle relish, sugar, mustard, and caraway seeds in a medium saucepan over medium heat until warmed through.

 Use the sauerkraut topping to top hot dogs or serve alongside your favorite meats, such as ham or sausage.

 - Homemade or store-bought bread and butter or sweet pickles can be used in place of the relish.
-Simply chop finely before using.
+Just make sure to chop everything finely before using.

-- Store the mixture in an airtight container in the refrigerator for up to 3 days after preparation.
+- Store the mixture in an airtight container in the refrigerator for up to three days after preparation.

 - To freeze the sauerkraut topping, put it in a resealable freezer bag, removing as much air as possible.
 Freeze for up to 2 months.
 Defrost the topping in the fridge for a few hours or overnight.